 Explore the world through the lens of Werewolf: The Apocalypse with "Rage Across Google Maps", an interactive map and official and fan-made Septs and Caerns.
 The Atlas contains the Map Companion spreadsheet (including entries that aren't on the map), a form to submit your own Caerns for inclusion, and the list of books sourced thus far.

 Delve into the glyphs from official material as well as those that fans have put together.
 Glyphery contains the list of contributors is organized into several image-intensive subpages: Official Glyphs (containing subpages for Umbra & Spirits, Changing Breeds, Bastet Glyphs, and Corax Markers) and Custom Glyphs (containing subpages for Hall of Heroes, and Songs & Stories), as well as a spreadsheet index of glyphs.

 Curation of terminology

-Throughout The Cyber Record, there are some instances where replacement terms are being used for all editions 20th and earlier:
+Throughout The Cyber Record, replacement terms are being used for all editions 20th and earlier:

 The term 'Patron' is used instead of Totem, in anticipation of that becoming the updated usage as per Werewolf: The Apocalypse — Heart of the Forest.